Lessons Learned at a Physician’s Retirement Planning Workshop

 On the subject of resources, I was surprised and disappointed not to see The White Coat Investor mentioned.
 In my opinion, it’s the best online investing and personal finance resource specifically for physicians, and the site and forum are worthy of a mention somewhere in the talk or handouts.

 I alluded to this earlier, but when discussing how much to save for retirement, numbers like 8x, 12x, or 16.6x (Pfau) of your income were used as rough guides, but there was no mention of using a multiple of your anticipated annual spending.
-A bunch of retirement calculators were referenced, all of which use the same faulty logic that only works if you spend a significant majority of your paycheck.
+A bunch of retirement calculators were referenced, all of which use the same faulty logic that only makes sense if you spend a significant majority of your paycheck.

 When the 4% rule was displayed, that would have been the perfect time to talk about how one could use it as a reason to save 25x annual spending for your retirement / financial independence goal.
 The only mention I recall of spending as a factor at all was in one slide listing “lifestyle” as one of the numerous variables that will impact your retirement needs.